 Living with a chronic pain condition like Complex Regional Pain Syndrome is challenging.
 I want to remain someone who has a balanced life but by the time work is over, I can feel exhausted.
-Doing anything in addition can feel more like a burden than a joy.
-Finding ways to keep the balance and enjoy my off time is an ongoing exercise but the follow are a few things I find rejuvenating and make life with CRPS better!
+Doing anything, in addition, can feel more like a burden than a joy.
+Finding ways to keep the balance and enjoy my off time is an ongoing exercise but the following are a few things I find rejuvenating and make life with CRPS better!

 Love…spending time with my mum, my friends and my fur-babies brings connection, comfort and gratitude.
 It makes enduring the pain worthwhile, helps distract from the pain and generally brings giggles and relief!
 My German Shepherd dog, Teddy, is always goofing about and ready with a hug!
 My American Quarter horse, Texie, makes me feel able and worthy, he is so majestic but so willing to listen to me.
 Whether I’m sat upon the floor beneath his legs relaxing or out riding, he gifts me with a sense of security and joy!
 Mum and friends often listen and check in on me, but more than that, they love me for the person I am and not as someone who is ill.
 It’s a fine line between being compassionate and making the chronically ill feel like a burden.
 I am so blessed to have people who achieve compassion and I encourage you to find your tribe of people who get you!

 Exercise… Working through the programme created with my biokineticist and friend, Bryce, keeps my limbs mobile and prevents deterioration.
-The exercise also release endorphins which helps with pain relief.
+The exercise also releases endorphins which help with pain relief.
 He has given me a mix of challenging exercises for good days and pain relief ones for bad days.
-The pain relief exercises have drastically reduced my use of migraine pain killers and anti-inflammatories.
+The pain relief exercises have drastically reduced my use of migraine painkillers and anti-inflammatories.
 I’ve found consistency is key, a little bit regularly keeps me feeling better.

 Distraction… I love to be absorbed into a different world far from the pain and decisions and these three all help with that!

 - Books… I read and listen to them.
 I find using a Kindle is the best way to consume books because paper books hurt my hands.
 When I’m having eye trouble or have a migraine, audible.com has great books to distract from the pain.
-Favourites include:
+Favourite fiction books include:

 • J K Rowling’s Harry Potter series